birnstiel/dsharp_opac/README.md

 Note: some of the optical constants rely on data files that will be downloaded upon first use of that particular class.

-## Test
+## Tests & Examples

-You can find ipython notebooks under [/tests](/tests) that use some of the functionality of this package as well as the IPython notebooks that were used to create the figures in Birnstiel et al. (2018).
+You can find some ipython notebooks under [/tests](/tests) that use some of the functionality of this package.
+The [notebooks folder](notebooks/index.ipynb) contains the IPython notebooks and data that were used to create the figures in Birnstiel et al. (2018).

-## Credit

-If you use this package, please cite Birnstiel et al. (2018).

-If you use any optical constants, please cite the appropriate experimental papers.